-If you ski or snowboard beyond the ski area boundaries, or in the backcountry, this is the AST-1 course for you!
-Delivered over two full days of avalanche safety instruction, we combine engaging classroom sessions held at our classroom in North Vancouver, along with practical field-based learning in a backcountry environment.
+AST-1 is essential if you ski or snowboard beyond the ski area boundaries, or in the backcountry!
+Our AST-1 course is conducted over two full days of avalanche safety instruction, combining engaging classroom sessions held at our classroom in North Vancouver, along with practical field-based learning in a backcountry environment.
 This combo allows us to deliver a solid Avalanche Safety Training course, with our AST-1 exceeding the minimum requirements set by the CAA for AST-1 courses.

 - Avalanche Skills Training 1 (AST-1): $235. + GST

 Included in all Canada West Mountain School AST-1 courses:

 Avaluator V.2 Manual and decision making card

 Course student handouts and reference materials

 Use of Snow Science kit (thermometer, screen, loupe, etc)

 Ongoing free consultation services from Canada West Mountain School

 50% off future Avalanche Refresher courses with Canada West Mountain School

 $25. (optional, Avi gear can be supplied by student)